 $2500 for online course content grading and forum participation

 December 2021 – May 2022

 ● Grade modules submitted by the scholars bi-weekly and final project using prescribed performance rubrics.
 Online course module assignments that the students complete are due every two weeks after December 19, 2021.
 See Student Important Dates for module content due dates.

 ● Provide personalized and timely feedback (within one week of submission) of assignments using the Moodle online coursework management website.
 Input grades into the system.
 Include comments regarding exemplary work and areas that need improvement when necessary.
 Provide examples of how work could be improved.

 ● Monitor scholar’ performance, quality of assignments, online posts, and replies within the discussion forums.
 Contact students individually as needed.
-Send Ian Cawthray copies of correspondence to email@example.com.
+Send Ian Cawthray copies of correspondence.

 ● Ensure online discussions are appropriate and topic-relevant.
 Address students individually through email if breach of online etiquette occurs.
-Send Ian Cawthray copies of such correspondence to firstname.lastname@example.org.
+Send Ian Cawthray copies of such correspondence.

 ● Maintain performance data and tracking of student performance using the online system.
-Send Ian Cawthray a bi-weekly report (spreadsheet) on students who are falling behind on assignments and noting the follow-up taken.
+Send Ian Cawthray a bi-weekly report (spreadsheet style is preferred) on students who are falling behind on assignments and noting the follow-up taken.

 ● Correspond with VASTS scholars and NASA mentors through online discussion forums, synchronous chat sessions, and email through the Moodle site.